YZ-social/yz-eth/conversation.md

 - `conversation.md` - Added this conversation entry

 **Result**: Transaction tiles now display the actual gas usage computed by the EthereumJS VM execution.
 Users will see varying gas values reflecting the real computational cost of different contracts and functions (e.g., simple calculations might show ⛽45,000 while complex contracts show ⛽200k+).
 This provides accurate feedback about blockchain resource consumption and contract efficiency.

+---

+## **Conversation 92: Converted All Heart Counters to Days Display with 4 Decimal Places**

+**Date**: August 16, 2025 at 05:45 PM
+**Version**: v0.3.25 → v0.3.27

+**Summary**: Converted the synchronized heart emoji counter in the green session block to display the number of days including fractions with 4 decimal places precision.

+**Technical Analysis**:
+The user requested to convert the existing heart emoji counter (`💓 ${blockchainState.heartbeatCount}`) that displayed a simple incrementing second counter to show days with 4 decimal places.
+The heartbeat counter increments once per second via the Multisynq model's `heartbeat()` method, so the conversion required dividing by 86,400 seconds per day (24 hours × 60 minutes × 60 seconds = 86,400).

+**Changes Made**:
+1. **All Heartbeat Display Updates**:
+   - Modified `src/components/YZStatus.tsx` line 66 (Session block in left panel)
+   - Modified `public/components/App.tsx` line 1527 (Header status chip)
+   - Modified `src/components/YZBlockView.tsx` line 216 (Block view summary)
+   - **All changed from**: `💓 ${blockchainState.heartbeatCount}`
+   - **All changed to**: `📅 ${(blockchainState.heartbeatCount / 86400).toFixed(4)} days`
+   - Updated emoji from heart (💓) to calendar (📅) to better represent time/days

+2. **Mathematical Conversion**:
+   - **Formula**: `heartbeatCount / 86400` (seconds to days conversion)
+   - **Precision**: `.toFixed(4)` provides 4 decimal places as requested
+   - **Display examples**:
+     - 1 second = 0.0000 days
+     - 1 minute (60s) = 0.0007 days
+     - 1 hour (3600s) = 0.0417 days
+     - 1 day (86400s) = 1.0000 days

+3. **Version and Documentation**:
+   - Updated version from v0.3.25 to v0.3.27 in `package.json`
+   - Updated application title to "YZ ETH Studio v0.3.27" in `public/components/App.tsx`
+   - Updated `AI_SESSION_CONTEXT.md` with new version and timestamp

+**Key Insights**:
+- The Multisynq heartbeat provides an accurate, synchronized time base across all users
+- Converting to days provides a more intuitive long-term time reference
+- 4 decimal precision allows tracking of very small time increments (fractions of minutes)
+- The calendar emoji (📅) better represents the time/date context than the heart emoji
+- This maintains the real-time synchronized nature while providing more meaningful time units

+**Files Modified**:
+- `src/components/YZStatus.tsx` - Updated heartbeat counter display (Session block)
+- `public/components/App.tsx` - Updated heartbeat counter display AND version bump to v0.3.27
+- `src/components/YZBlockView.tsx` - Updated heartbeat counter display (Block view summary)
+- `package.json` - Version bump to v0.3.27
+- `AI_SESSION_CONTEXT.md` - Version and timestamp update
+- `conversation.md` - Added this conversation entry

+**Result**: The green session block now displays a calendar emoji with days elapsed since session start, showing precision to 4 decimal places (e.g., "📅 0.0123 days").
+This provides users with an intuitive understanding of how long their blockchain session has been running, with sub-minute precision for detailed time tracking.